-This section focuses on Early and Effective Intervention (EEI) which forms a core aspect of the continuum of responses to children who have come into conflict with the law, or are at risk of doing so.
+This section focuses on Early and Effective Intervention (EEI) which forms a core aspect within the Whole System Approach (WSA), the Scottish Government's programme for responding to children who have come into conflict with the law, or are at risk of doing so.
 EEI must be anchored in the United Nations Convention on the Rights of the Child (UNCRC), Child Friendly Justice, and Getting It Right For Every Child (GIRFEC).
 EEI is supported by UNCRC Article 40 (3) (b):

-"whenever appropriate and desirable, measures for dealing with such children without resorting to judicial proceedings, providing that human rights and legal safeguards are fully respected"
+"Whenever appropriate and desirable, measures for dealing with such children without resorting to judicial proceedings, providing that human rights and legal safeguards are fully respected."

 (United Nations Committee on the Rights of the Child, 1989, p.
-12).
+12)